 Effective January 1, 2016, home care providers who serve clients in housing with services settings must meet additional training requirements.
 Minnesota Statute 144D.065 outlines the content, the hours and frequency, and the types of staff who must receive the training.
 In addition to specifying the number of hours of training and the frequency, the new law requires that training in dementia care be extended to more types of employees including maintenance, housekeeping and food service staff.

 For more information about this topic review 144D.065 - Training in Dementia.

-To find out more about what services can be billed to Medicare and to determine whether someone is Medicare eligible, please visit the Centers for Medicare and Medicaid Services (CMS) website.
+To find out more about the rules for Medicare certified HHAs, visit the Centers for Medicare and Medicaid Services (CMS) website.